green-code-initiative/ecoCode-common/doc/starter-pack.md

 To have the best PR, we strongly recommend you to follow this check-list :

+- [ ] Check if rule doesn't exist in SonarQube yet
 - [ ] Implement rule
 - [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
 - [ ] Write Unit tests (triggering and non triggering cases)